Slavery in Iran: Slavery under Mongol and Turkoman rule (c. 1220–1502 AD)

 Slaves were procured through warfare, slave raids, by purchase or as gifts.

 Both male and female slaves were used for domestic service and sexual objects.
 The use of slaves for military service, ghilman, initially disappeared during the Mongol period, but it was revived and became important again during the reign of Ghazan (r.
-1295-1304).
-Timur Lenk “had as many as a thousand captives, who were skillful workmen, and laboured all the year round at making head pieces, and bows and arrows”.
+1295–1304).
+Tamerlane "had as many as a thousand captives, who were skillful workmen, and laboured all the year round at making head pieces, and bows and arrows".

-Early Modern Iran
+Early modern Iran

 Slavery in Safavid Iran (c.
 1502–1736 AD)

 Slavery was a common institution in Safavid Iran, with slaves employed in many levels of society.
 African slaves were imported by the East African slave trade across the Indian Ocean, and white slaves were mainly provided from the Caucasus area or the Caspian Sea through warfare and slave trade.

+Slave trade

 Slaves were procured through warfare, slave raids, by purchase or as gifts.
-Prisoners of war (asīr) could be ransomed but were otherwise enslaved, and rebellions and upheavals such as the Afghan occupation (1722-1730) resulted in the enslavement of thousands; in these cases, the usual custom of only enslaving people of a different religion were overlooked.
+Prisoners of war (asīr) could be ransomed but were otherwise enslaved, and rebellions and upheavals such as the Afghan occupation (1722–1730) resulted in the enslavement of thousands; in these cases, the usual custom of only enslaving people of a different religion were overlooked.
 Slave raids were conducted through which people were enslaved, and these were often directed toward Christians in the Caucasus region.
-Slaves were imported from East Africa as well as from India via the Indian Ocean.
+Slaves were imported from East Africa as well as from India via the Indian Ocean slave trade.

 Finally, slaves were given as gifts: until 1780, the Christian Armenians were forced to regularly provide girls and male youths as tributes to the Safavid ruler; the Shah also gave slaves away, as diplomatic gifts to foreign ambassadors and to the ulema.

+The same was also the case for Georgia, in which Eastern Georgia was under protection of Iran and was forced to provide regular slave tributes.
+This went on until 1783: in the 1783 Treaty of Georgievsk, Eastern Georgia was given protection from Russia instead of Iran, and the tributes of Georgian slave children were stopped.